 Choosing dates and hours

-Horoscopes are specially important for the wedding and numerous checks are made, for no one would want to start a marriage off on the wrong foot.
+Horoscopes are especially important for the wedding and numerous checks are made, for no one would want to start a marriage off on the wrong foot.
 Usually the day before the wedding, the boy’s family has a banquet.
 Among the poor, it may be a tea party or nothing at all.

 Procession to the bride’s house